RyuTian/Jekyll-Mono/_posts/2019-5-7-SGR-layer.md

 Please note that $ W^{p s} $ is a global trainable parameter while $ W^{a} $ is a local trainable parameter which contains n components $ W^{a}_{n} $ tranversing all symbolic nodes.

 *That's why in the last sentence of the section says "In this way, different local features can adaptively vote to representations of distinct symbolic nodes."*

+### PART II: Graph Reasoning Module

+to be continue